-QSL’ing has often been referred to as the “Final Courtesy of a QSO” and its certainly a lot of fun to send and receive QSL cards from friends and acquaintances that you’ve made on the air from around the world.
-QSL’ing is also an important part of qualifying for operating awards which help to hone an operator’s skills as well as encouraging test and enhancement of your station.
+QSL’ing has often been referred to as the “Final Courtesy of a QSO” and it is certainly a lot of fun to send and receive QSL cards from friends and acquaintances that you’ve made on the air from around the world.
+QSL’ing is also an important part of qualifying for operating awards which help to hone an operator’s skills as well as encourage test and enhancement of your station.
 To these ends, I am working towards a variety of operating awards including:

 - A 5-Band DXCC Award (100 countries confirmed on all 5 non-WARC bands 80m – 10m)

 - A CW DXCC Award (this would complete a DXCC “triple play”, 100 countries on SSB, CW, and Digital)

 - A Worked All States SSB QRP Award

 - A CQ Worked All Zones Award (confirmed contacts in all 40 CQ Zones)